s10th24b/HJSNS/README.md

 ![](.README_images/c770f767.png)

-## Big To-do List
+## Primary To-do List
 - [X] Complete Activity Layout (done at 21.04.04)
 - [X] Make Bottom Navigation View (done at 21.04.04)
 - [ ] Add SharedPreference for Profile Info
 - [X] Complete Comment System (done at 21.04.06)
 - [ ] Complete Like System and Use Transaction
+- [X] Add FloatingContextMenu to Implement Modify Operation in Post&Comment Using Firebase Transaction (done at 21.04.07)
-- [ ] Add LongClickListener & Floating Context Menu to Implement Remove Function
+- [ ] Add FloatingContextMenu to Implement Remove Operation in Post&Comment
 - [X] Introduce FireBase RealTime DB (done at 21.04.05)
 - [ ] Add Realtime Service notice there's new message
 - [ ] Add FCM for new message